 The five years of study leading to the DNSEP provide access to an even broader range of skills:

-The five years leading to the DNSEP design grant access to the pursuit of studies at architecture school or in cycle III and/or at a wide rang of trades: designer, object designer, furniture designer, product designer, textile designer, sound designer, sound artist, composer, programmer of stage light and sound systems, landscape architect, interior architect, technical artist, project manager in a design or architectural agency, prototypist, model-maker, design researcher or artist.
+The five years leading to the DNSEP design grant access to the pursuit of studies at architecture school or in cycle III and/or at a wide rang of trades: designer, space or object designer, sound designer, sound artist, composer, programmer of stage light and sound systems, landscape architect, interior architect, technical artist, project manager in a design or architectural agency, prototypist, model-maker, design researcher or artist.